matsbror/cachemire/README.md

 If you publish work in which you have used the CacheMire test bench we would like you to refer to the followin paper:

-M. Brorsson et al., "The CacheMire Bench - A Flexible and Effective Approach for Simulation of Multiprocessors", In Porceedings of the 26th Annual International Simulation Symposium, pp. 41-49, March 1993.
+M. Brorsson, F. Dahlgren, H. Grahn, and P. Stenström, "The CacheMire Bench - A Flexible and Effective Approach for Simulation of Multiprocessors", In Proceedings of the 26th Annual International Simulation Symposium, pp. 41-49, March 1993.

-The paper is included in the file cachemire.ps
+The paper is included in the file simsymp.{ps,pdf}